Welcome to Healthy Weight Week!

 And that brings us to the definition of a healthy weight we came up with a couple years ago to make it clear that it’s not about a number on a scale:

-The next time you see a healthy weight defined in terms of size or shape, I hope this post – and the rest of the materials we’ll provide during HWW 2016 – will help you question that definition.
+The next time you see a healthy weight defined in terms of size or shape, I hope this post – and the rest of the materials we’ll provide during Healthy Weight Week – will help you question that definition.
 And educate those who are still using it.

-Stay tuned for the rest of Healthy Weight Week 2016!
-Visit our Facebook, Twitter, and Instagram to find and share memes, videos, and infographics.
-Also, be sure to check back here each day this week for blog posts about components of achieving and sustaining your healthy weight.
-Learn more about HWW 2016 here!
+Check back here each day this week for blog posts about components of achieving and sustaining your healthy weight.

 What do you think about this definition?
 We welcome comments to help define the term so that it serves us all better in living a healthy and fulfilling life, free of misguided notions about body size.